matthewjwoodruff/dotfiles/README.md

 ```

 Honestly kak configuration syntax isn't something I've
 devoted a lot of effort to learning.
-See my comments
-above about preferring the defaults.
 Interestingly,
 vim has a whole lot more options, so each config line is
 shorter, but kak's commands are simple and compose well.
 You need to write more stuff as a result to get the same
 effect, but kak lets you have a slightly different effect
 if you prefer.

-Anyhow, if you want real tabs for Makefiles, you can also
+Anyhow, if you want real tabs for Makefiles or something,
-do:
+you can also do:

 ```
 map global insert <a-t> '<a-;>!printf "\t"<ret>'